So you will deliver our bike there and back? How much does it cost?

 How fit do I need to be?

-Completing a multi-day cycle tour is an endurance event and there is no question the fitter you are the more you will cope with and enjoy your holiday.
-You should prepare for your trip by gradually building up your mileages until you can comfortably cycle the daily mileage of your chosen tour.
-We grade our trips 1-4 and the trip descriptions should indicate the level of fitness and experience required.
+Completing a multi-day cycle tour does require some endurance, and there is no question the fitter you are the more you will cope with and enjoy your holiday.
+Our holidays are aimed at people who are already riding fairly regularly, but at a wide range of levels.
+You should prepare for your trip by gradually building up your mileage until you can comfortably cycle the daily mileage of your chosen tour.
+We grade our trips 1-6 and the trip descriptions indicate the level of fitness and experience required.

 Can you advise me on pre-tour training?